 iStock Photo / Yau Ming Low

+London hosts the largest Chinese New Year celebration outside of Asia.
 And as you might expect from something on such a grand scale, it's nothing short of astonishing.

 Picture this - lion dances weaving through Gerrard Street and martial artists defying gravity while traditional Chinese performances light up Trafalgar Square.

-Add to this a thriving street food scene offering everything from fluffy bao buns to sizzling Peking duck and you've found the recipe for some sweet Lunar New Year magic.
+Add to this a thriving street food scene offering everything from fluffy bao buns to sizzling Peking duck, and you've found the recipe for some sweet Lunar New Year magic.

 Attending the celebrations is completely free, so you can save your pennies for a delicious dim sum feast.